Chanukah is coming! Hannukah is coming!

 This one is a bit more creative and takes a bit of guts from those in charge but Bible Belt Balbuste has a great Chanukah Game where you shoot water pistols at a lit menorah.
 This great if you live in a warmer place and celebrating outside!

 5 Second Chanukah Categories

-Each person gets a pieces of paper and pen.
+Each person gets a piece of paper and a pen.
 You have 5 seconds (a timer is a good idea) to write 3 things that fit into each category.

 Some Category Ideas: